Should You Make the Switch to LED Lighting?

 - OPTICAL DESIGN FREEDOM – LED optics offer exceptional design flexibility in terms of light level, color spectrum and distribution pattern.

-- HEAT MANAGEMENT – LED fixtures produce less heat and can be placed closer to plants–enabling higher light intensities, without excessive heat.
+- HEAT MANAGEMENT – Since LED fixtures produce less heat growers can place them closer to the plants –enabling higher light intensities, without excessive heat.
 Reduced heat also translates into reduced water consumption.